 More than 85% of dogs and cats older than four years have periodontal concerns.
 There are four periodontal types of tissue: the gingiva (gum), cementum, periodontal ligament, and alveolar supporting bone.

-Periodontal disease starts when plaque forms; plaque is a transparent adhesive fluid composed of mucin, sloughed epithelial cells and aerobic, and gram positive cocci.
-Plaque starts forming two days after dental cleaning.
+Periodontal disease starts when plaque forms; plaque is a transparent adhesive fluid composed of mucin, sloughed epithelial cells, and aerobic, and gram-positive cocci.
+Plaque starts forming two days after a dental cleaning.
 If the plaque is not removed, mineral salts in the food can precipitate to form hard dental calculus.
 The calculus is irritating to the gingival tissue, changing the pH of the mouth and allowing bacteria to survive subgingivally.
 By-products of these bacteria “eat away” at the tooth’s support structures, eventually causing the tooth to be lost in some cases.